Somerset

 Public Health Status

 Mental health is a further concern among adults, deaths from suicide are much higher than the national average (Somerset 14.3 per 100k, England 10), and admissions due to alcohol are significantly worse that the England average.
-It’s estimated that whilst about three out of four people with physical illness receive treatment but only one in four people with mental health problems do.
+It is estimated that whilst about three out of four people with physical illness receive treatment but only one in four people with mental health problems do.

-What is a JSNA?
+What is a Joint Strategic Needs Assessment?

 A JSNA is a statutory responsibility (a legal ‘must do’) for all Health and Wellbeing Boards, including the Somerset Board.
 It brings together information and evidence to give us a well-rounded picture of what it is like to live in Somerset.
 It examines the health and care needs of the whole population to give a local context for health and social care service planning.